khval/kittyCraft.library/README.md

 # kittyCraft.library
 Extension for Amos Kittens.

-This is just empty extension no commands are implemented yet.
+Only a few commands are implemented.
+**work in porgress.**

+**Most commands are not implemented**

-Any command that is called from this extension will return an error. and the program will quit.
+	Most command that is called from this extension will return an error. and the program will quit.